• A Moment to Read

 Free shipping to UK, Europe and Singapore.

-This watercolour on paper is framed behind glass and presented in a complementary gilt frame.
-Both the painting and frame are in excellent vintage condition.
+This oil on board is presented in a dark wooden frame with an inner gilt window.
+Both the painting and frame are in excellent condition.

 We take great care in ensuring our listings are accurate and true to life.
 To read reviews by customers who have recently purchased artworks from us, click here.